awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.DynamoDB.md

 | sport_division_short_name | varchar(10)  | YES  |     | NULL    |                |
 ```

-The table mapping rules used to map the two tables to the two DynamoDB tables is shown below:
+The table\-mapping rules used to map the two tables to the two DynamoDB tables is shown below:

 ```
 {